AP sources: MLB, union discuss playing all games in Arizona

-NEW YORK (AP) — Putting all 30 teams in the Phoenix area and playing in empty ballparks was among the ideas discussed Monday by Major League Baseball and the players’ association.
+NEW YORK (AP) — Putting all 30 teams in the Phoenix area this season and playing in empty ballparks was among the ideas discussed Monday by Major League Baseball and the players’ association.

-The sides held a telephone call to talk about paths forward for a season delayed by the new coronavirus pandemic, people familiar with the discussion told The Associated Press.
-They spoke on condition of anonymity because no details were announced.
+The sides held a telephone call to talk about paths forward for a season delayed by the coronavirus pandemic, people familiar with the discussion told The Associated Press.
+They spoke to the AP on condition of anonymity because no details were announced.

 Ideas are still in the early stage, and the Arizona option would have many obstacles to overcome, the people said.